Louisiana Homeowner Assistance Fund

 The Louisiana Homeowner Assistance Fund (HAF) was a financial relief program to help homeowners financially impacted by COVID-19.
 The program provided up to $50,000 in financial aid to low- to moderate-income families who were behind on their mortgages and at risk of foreclosure.

-The program launched in January 2022, later expanding to include non-escrow expense assistance and principal reduction assistance, and the application period closed in April 2023, with all funds disbursed by the end of 2023.
+The program launched in January 2022, later expanding to include non-escrow expense assistance and principal reduction assistance, and the application period closed on December 21, 2022.
+As of April 30, 2023, the program is no longer accepting new documents for inactive files.
+All funds were disbursed by the end of 2023, providing up to $50,000 to bring eligible homeowners current on their mortgage.

 Reporting Highlights